Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Module-Releases.md

 Minor versions are typically used when one or more of the following is true:

 - New resources will be automatically added to the customer environment without impacting existing resources managed by the module (such as addition of the new Log Analytics solutions in release [v2.1.0][release_v2_1_0])
+- New resources will be added to the customer environment, but only if a new (optional) setting is explicitly enabled
+- A new feature is being enabled which is configured through new input variables
+- Addition of new input variables with a `default` value
 - Existing resources will be recreated without direct customer impact (such as redeployment of Azure Policy resources, or Roles)
 - Minor updates will be needed for customer code before being able to successfully run `terraform plan`, such as simple edits to one or more input variables
 - Updates to policies which impact Policy Assignments (resulting in potential loss of compliance history)